 2. Reptile Cages

-Your pet needs a suitable cage for their size with a lid that can be secured, a proper light source, either a heat rock or a lamp and water, as just the basics.
-If you’d like to give them any real quality of life, then consider adding some natural elements into their housing, like branches, rocks or vegetation that is suitable.
-If your reptile naturally enjoys a good soak, then provide a watering hole of some sort.
+Your pet needs a suitable cage for their size with a lid that can be secured, a proper light source, either a heat rock or a lamp and water as just the basics.
+If you’d like to give them any real quality of life, then consider adding some natural elements into their artificial habitat like branches, rocks or vegetation that's suitable.
+If your reptile naturally enjoys a good soak, then provide a watering hole of some sort as well.

 3. Pet Cage Liners

 Depending on your reptile and the cage they’re kept in, you may only need to spread newspaper, you may have a terrarium-type environment with rock or gravel or you may actually need bedding.
 Some species require a substrate of sorts in their tank or cage.
 Wood shavings are sometimes used.
 Ask your local pet shop or go online, if you have questions.

 Your reptile’s living space should have a ventilated cover to provide proper airflow.
 Screen or wire mesh tops are an excellent choice for covers, not glass or other solid materials.
 If you use a mesh, make sure the animal cannot escape through the holes.
 By allowing proper ventilation you’ll ensure a good transfer of heat and lighting for your pet’s environment.

 Sanitation is just as important with reptiles as it is any other living creature.
 Depending on your pet, there could be a little or a lot of clean up.
 Iguanas can soil a cage in no time flat.
 Unsanitary cages and tanks can lead to harmful bacteria and eventual health problems, not to mention unpleasant odors.
 Pull out old, uneaten food and change their water frequently.
 If they require bedding, change it often.
 They probably don’t like living in filth any more than we would.

 By following these tips you can help maintain your reptile’s health, giving them a longer, happier life in the process.